Documentation

 Add new devices

-Device typeWith this select box you choose which device it is.
-The Charging Manager supports a number of different devices.
+Device typeUse this selection list to specify which device is involved.
+The Charging Manager supports a range of different devices.
 We will expand the list of supported devices over time.
-Among the supported devices is an S0 intermediate meter, which you can connect to one of the two inputs of the cFos Power Brain Controller.
 There are also other common intermediate meters and virtual meters to choose from.
-The virtual counters are internal Charging Manager counters that sum up certain power values so that they can be nicely displayed in the overview.
-There is also a simulated counter for experimentation.
-For the counter you have to set the following:
+The virtual counters are internal Charging Manager counters that totalise certain power values so that they can be displayed nicely in the overview.
+There are also simulated counters for experimentation.
+You must set the following for the counter:

 Show in overviewIf ticked, show in the dashboard below the chart.